maheralasse/Project/README.md

 app.component.css

-## Run pro
-To run the program from the scr file the index.html page

 home.component.css

 three.component.css

+## Run project
+To run the program from the scr file the index.html page